3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/General_Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md

 <details>
   <summary>
         <b>
-        Click to expand - What if you get a popup boot loop message?
+        Click to expand - What if you get a popup boot loop welcome message?
         </b>
     </summary>
 <p>
 </p>
-If you get a boot looping popup message that wont go away check your system for any other [save_variables] sections or any other defined filenames!
+If you get a boot looping popup welcome message that wont go away check your system for any other [save_variables] sections or any other defined filenames!

 If you feel your demon_vars.cfg file is not working you can reinstall it directly from your current version of the `Demon Klipper Essentials Unified` macros.